 If you’re ordering tuna sushi, you should also skip the Hon Maguro, or Atlantic bluefin tuna.
 Although this type of tuna is a staple in sushi restaurants, it lands on the list of fish you should never eat because it’s been overfished to the brink of extinction.
 However, because it’s in such high demand, it remains a target of commercial fishing as its population continues to dwindle.

 In addition to the environmental and ecological consequences associated with the Atlantic bluefin tuna, this type of tuna is also higher in mercury and is best avoided altogether.
-(15) It’s also commonly farm-raised, which can be even worse than eating bacon; certain types of farm-raised fish have been shown to contain a higher concentration of toxins and chemicals that can be harmful to health, such as dioxins and pesticides.
+(15) It’s also commonly farm-raised, which can be very unhealthy; certain types of farm-raised fish have been shown to contain a higher concentration of toxins and chemicals that can be harmful to health, such as dioxins and pesticides.
 (16) Instead, opt for other types of tuna in your favorite sushi rolls, such as skipjack tuna caught through Pacific troll or pole and line tuna fishing methods.

 If you’re consuming canned tuna, you should also consider the sodium content.
 Like most canned foods, canned tuna is generally high in sodium, which may be linked to increased levels of blood pressure.
 (17) Tuna in water is the best canned tuna if you’re looking to cut back on your sodium intake.
 Rinsing off canned tuna fish can also reduce the sodium content by up to 80 percent as well.
 (18)